ianprime0509/json-recipe/README.md

 # JSON recipe format

+NOTE: this repository will probably disappear soon, to be replaced with a more modular configuration (schema in one repository, tools in another, etc.).

 This project intends to provide a standard way to store (culinary) recipe information in JSON format.
 Its (admittedly ambitious) goal is to be simple enough for quick creation of recipes yet expansive and precise enough to